 “What’s behind the last door on the end?”
 I asked.

 “That’s just the attic.
 It needs to be cleaned out.
 Lots of junk and clutter,” Sandy said.
 “You’re tall, Cole.
 Six feet, right?

 “Maybe you can help me change a light bulb up there later sometime.
 It keeps going out.
 I think maybe it’s the socket.”

 After the upstairs tour, we headed back down.
 I set a foot on the first step down, and a heavy creak came from the ceiling above.
-We both paused and looked up at the ceiling.
+We both paused and looked up at toward the noise.
 Within seconds came another, heavier creak, then one more.
 Someone was walking in the attic.